Costeer/101st-Wiki/content/101st Basic Training Program/Deployment Concept Overview.md

 Let these rules guide you as we march forward, united in purpose and steadfast in our resolve to crush tyranny beneath our collective boot!

-## Joining a Deployment

-A 101st Deployment can only be attended by members that finished the Bootcamp and higher.
-Deployments can range from a fireteam to a company order wide deployment.

-To join a deployment you must do the following:
-1. On the day of reckoning, ensure you join the battlefield with the punctuality of a Messenger of the Ministry of security when the Bots come.
-Failure to arrive promptly may result in being left behind, so don't dawdle!

-2. Take the initiative and add the deployment leader as a friend if you haven't already done so.
-When the call to arms is sounded, request an invitation to the group Immediately.

-3. Once the troops are assembled and ready for action, the deployment leader will seize the moment to outline the rules of engagement.
-Pay attention, soldiers, for knowledge is power on the battlefield!

-With these steps etched in your mind like the Planet on our nation's flag, you're ready to march into battle with the confidence of a true patriot.
-Onward, to victory!

 ## Following Leadership

 Within our ranks, every troop is a vital cog in the machinery of freedom, bound by duty and honor to heed the commands of their superiors.
 It is not merely a responsibility, but a sacred obligation, to rally alongside our brothers-in-arms and march forward as one cohesive force.
 Together, we strive tirelessly towards a common goal, driven by the noble ideals of liberty and justice for all.
 Let the spirit of camaraderie and unity guide our every step, for in our unity lies the strength to overcome any obstacle and emerge victorious on the battlefield of freedom!